 The final type is the powder down, a specialty feather that resembles semiplumes but differs in that the barbs grow continuously.
 Tips of the barbs crumble into a powder when bitten.
 Birds apply the powder to other feathers while preening, which serves to waterproof them.
 Powder downs are typically found in patches — two on the chest and two in the pelvic region — although they can be dispersed throughout the bird’s underside.
 Herons, bitterns, parrots, and tinamous possess powder downs.

-A version of this article appeared in the February 2016 issue of BirdWatching.
+This article from Eldon Greij’s column “Amazing Birds” appeared in the January/February 2016 issue of BirdWatching.

 Sign up for our free e-newsletter to receive news, photos of birds, attracting and ID tips, descriptions of birding hotspots, and more delivered to your inbox every other week.
 Sign up now.